-Participants for whom we have no diary data will be asked additional questions regarding whether any new medications have been started during their day 7 diary follow-up call.
+Participants for whom we have no diary data will be asked additional questions

+regarding whether any new medications have

+been started during

+their day 7 diary

+follow-up call.

+·

-In addition, all participants will be asked in their daily diary (up to day 8) if
+In addition, all

+participants will be

+asked in their daily

+diary (up to day 8) if

 they have started any

 new medications.

 Completion of the new

 medication CRF will

 trigger a safety alert to

 the central safety

 team to follow-up

 participants.

-participants.

 Participants

 randomised to

 Paxlovid will be

 provided with an

 emergency wallet card

 stating that they are

 participating in the

 PANORAMIC trial and

 have been assigned

 Paxlovid.
 Their

 clinician will also be

 able to discuss any

 medication related

 queries with the trial

 clinical team.

 2. Pregnancy: Н Н Requirement for Confirmation of

 There are no negative pregnancy negative

 human studies test in participants of pregnancy test

 of use among child-bearing documented in

 pregnant or potential, prior to the Day 1 and/or

 lactating starting medication.
 Day 2 Call CRFs

 people.
 We will exclude known and Daily Diary

 pregnancy, We will monitor

 breastfeeding, and daily responses to

 require participants to the question

 use effective 'have you

 contraception for the become pregnant

 duration of the since starting the

 treatment and 28 days trial?' and follow-

 of follow-up. up as required to

 During the pre- immediately stop

-randomisation call, the treatment, if
+randomisation call, the

+1 1 l .

-clinician/research applicable.
+clinician/research treatment, if

-nurse will confirm this Pregnancy
+nurse will confirm this applicable.

-exclusion criteria with occurring during
+exclusion criteria with Pregnancy

+the participant. occurring during

-the participant. the 28-day trial
+the 28-day trial

-the participant. follow-up period
+Participants using follow-up period

-Participants using will be reported
+combined hormonal will be reported

-Participants using ·

-combined hormonal as an AE of
+contraceptive as an AE of

-i Î. contraceptive Special Interest.
+methods will not be Special Interest.

-- · ·

-methods will not be eligible unless willing As per 'PC-CTU SOP TM119
+eligible unless willing As per 'PC-CTU

-3. Risk of L M to use additional barrier methods during treatment with Paxlovid, and until after one complete menstrual cycle after stopping Paxlovid.
-Pharmacovigilanc e', any pregnancy that occurs during IMP administration requires monitoring and follow-up until the outcome of the pregnancy is known.
-The CI or delegated individual will liaise with the relevant Obstetrician throughout the pregnancy.
-The DSMC will be informed of any pregnancies in this treatment group.
-The risk of HIV antiretroviral resistance IVI resistance with the short duration and dose of ritonavir is very low. drug resistance with the short duration and dose of ritonavir is very low.
-4. Unknown/other potential side- effects M M During the eligibility assessment, a medically qualified clinician will fully explain the possible risks associated with Paxlovid treatment to potential participants and advise them on how to report potential side-effects and seek medical care if required.
-All participants will receive a call on day 2, The DSMC will review weekly reports of unblinded symptom data to identify potential side-effects of Paxlovid.
-Any safety signals will be communicated to the TSC and TMG as per DSMC Charter.
-The ESG will review
+to use additional SOP TM119

+barrier methods Pharmacovigilanc

+during treatment with e', any pregnancy

+Paxlovid, and until that occurs

+after one complete during IMP

+menstrual cycle after administration

+stopping Paxlovid. requires

+monitoring and

+follow-up until

+the outcome of

+the pregnancy is

+known.
+The CI or

+delegated

+individual will

+liaise with the

+relevant

+Obstetrician

+throughout the

+pregnancy.

+The DSMC will be

+informed of any

+pregnancies in

+this treatment

+group.

+3. Risk of L М The risk of HIV drug The risk of HIV

+antiretroviral resistance with the drug resistance

+resistance short duration and with the short

+dose of ritonavir is duration and

+very low. dose of ritonavir is very low.

+is very low.

+4 N.4 N.4 Duning 41 11 - 11 11 11 The DCMAC :: "

+4. M M During the eligibility The DSMC will

+Unknown/other assessment, a review weekly

+potential side- effects medically qualified professional will fully reports of unblinded

+enects explain the possible symptom data to

+1 explain the possible symptom data to

+risks associated with Paxlovid treatment to potential participants and advise them on how to report potential side-effects and seek medical care if required.

-24h after starting treatment to discuss any side-effects experienced and how to seek medical care if required.
+All participants will receive a call on day 2, 24h after starting treatment to discuss any side-effects experienced and how to seek medical care if required.